Workshops and Discussions

 The Royal Shakespeare Theatre

-The RST is the largest of all the theatres used by the RSC.
+The RST is the main theatre used by the RSC, and the largest.
 The present building of the RST originated in the one opened as the Shakespeare Memorial Theatre in 1879, in which festival performances were given for short periods each year.
 It burned down in 1926, but was reopened in 1932.
 The playhouse finally acquired its name – Royal Shakespeare Theatre – in 1961.
 It is designed for approximately 1450 people.
-The stage has recently been extended well into the auditorium in order to reduce the extent to which the proscenium arch separates the actors and actresses from the audience.
+In 2010 it was reopened after an extensive renovation called the Transformation project.
+The most important change was the inclusion of a thrust stage which brings actors and audiences much closer together.

 The Swan Theatre